hellomushrooms/project-commerce/README.md

 An online auction platform built using Django, inspired by eBay.
 This project was developed as part of Harvard's CS50W Web Programming course.

+Here's a video of this project in action: https://www.youtube.com/watch?v=gM8YsgOY6qI

 ## ✨ Features

 - User registration and login